Fosamax Side Effects Attorneys in Arizona

 To diagnose osteonecrosis of the jaw, doctors may use X-rays or tests for infection.
 Treatments for osteonecrosis of the jaw may include long-term antibiotic use, oral rinses, and removable mouth appliances.
 Minor dental work may be necessary to remove injured tissue and reduce sharp edges of the bone, but more invasive surgery is typically avoided because it may make the condition worse.
 Unfortunately for Fosamax injury victims, ONJ is extremely resistant to even the most aggressive treatments.

-Fosamax Class Action and Lawsuit Injury Lawyers
+Fosamax Class Action Lawyers